hanishkvc/prgs-docs-spreadsheetkvc/README.md

 NOTE: Most of the math functions in python math module are also supported.
-However to be useful, they should ideally take only scalar values and return scalar value.
+However to be useful, they should ideally take or return only scalar values and or simple 1d lists.
+And as mentioned before these scalar or 1d list values could be either direct or from cells and or output of other functions.

 ## CellAddress And Ranges